UniversalDependencies/docs/_fi-overview/extra.md

 ~~~

 However, if the same analysis were applied in a situation where olla
-acts as a participal modifier, this would result in a non-tree
+acts as a participial modifier, this would result in a non-tree
 structure:

 Raskaana oleva nainen on nälkäinen . \n Pregnant being woman is hungry .